hmrc/income-tax-state-benefits/.github/PULL_REQUEST_TEMPLATE.md

 ##### Whilst Reviewing
 - [ ]  Have you run the tests?
 - [ ]  Have you run the journey tests?
+- [ ]  Have you run the smoke tests?
+- [ ]  Have you run the performance tests?
 - [ ]  Have you looked at the JIRA story to make sure all Acceptance Criteria has been met?

 ##### After Reviewing